High Street Bells Choir

-Approximately 40 people rehearse together each week as part of the High Street Bells Choir.
+Approximately 40 of our members rehearse together each week as part of the High Street Bells Choir.

-Many of our choir members have an Acquired Brain Injury as a result of stroke or car accident.
-Other singers have different life challenges that qualify them for membership in the Choir.
-The criteria for joining the choir is that it would be difficult for the member to access a mainstream community choir due to disability or social disadvantage.
-Find out more about joining the Choir.
+The criteria for joining the Choir is that it would be difficult for the member to access a mainstream community choir due to disability or illness.

-The choir works at a pace that accommodates people's needs, whilst gently pushing us all to do our best.
+The Choir works at a pace that accommodates people's needswhilst gently pushing for everyone to do their best.

 There is considerable talent amongst the group.

-Letting his voice sing out with others brings joy to his heart and brightens his whole countenance.
+Letting his voice sing out with others brings joy to his heart.
 It makes him happy for the whole week until the next session.
 Scott says, 'If you can talk you can sing'.

 He has been with the choir from the beginning, that's nine years.
 Under the tutelage of his adored mentor, Jenny, he says his voice has improved more and more.

 Charlie and Bree